Dog-Friendly Mudgee: Visiting Mudgee with a Dog

 Pet-Friendly Camping near Mudgee

-If you’re wanting to camp in Mudgee, I’ve usually stayed at Mudgee Riverside Tourist Park.
+If you’re wanting to camp in your own caravan or tent in Mudgee, I’ve usually stayed at Mudgee Riverside Tourist Park.
 The park is a great location, just a few minutes stroll from the main street of Mudgee, with its cafes and brewery.

 Riverside Caravan Park Mudgee